All Episodes

 Right.

-It's a lot of road their way.
+It's a lot of rocks.

 But the land was basically equivalent to what New England is today with a lot of rocks on it and not very good for agriculture, but good for raising animals.

-And what they did, if you d do examine the archaeological detail up there in Greenland, you will find that it looks very much like New England today with the rock walls all around the landholders, and inside that they planted where they had good ground.
+And what they did, if you do examine the archaeological detail up there in Greenland, you will find that it looks very much like New England today with the rock walls all around the landholders land.

 They planted their grapevines, as you said.